-The Constable for Hungerford Town & Manor, Ellie Dickins, said, “The Hocktide festival is well worth seeing for both local residents and visitors.
+The CEO of Hungerford Town & Manor, Ellie Dickins, says, “The Hocktide festival is well worth seeing for both local residents and visitors.
 The traditional celebrations are a unique sight that we work hard to preserve for future generations.”
 See the schedule for 2022 below.

-This traditional meal of Macaroni cheese and watercress, with ale, is held upstairs in the Town Hall on the Friday after Easter (26 April 2019).
+This traditional meal of Macaroni cheese and watercress, with ale, is held upstairs in the Town Hall on the Friday after Easter.
 It is attended by the Constable and other serving officers of the Hocktide Court.
 The Macaroni Supper is now used to discuss possible appointments to office at the new court.
 For Officers only (not the general public).

 The “Assize of Bread and Ale” had 13th century origins, when it was important to monitor the quality of bread and ale in every town and village.
 It lapsed circa 1900, but was reinstated as “Ale Tasting” in the mid 1960s.
-It takes place 7.30 – 9.30pm on the Monday evening (29 April 2019) before Tutti-Day in the Corn Exchange, and the evening makes a splendid prelude to the important day to come.
-This event is organised solely by the Ale Tasters – this year they will be Mark Genders and Garry Rees.
+It takes place 7.30 – 9.30pm on the Monday evening before Tutti-Day in the Corn Exchange, and the evening makes a splendid prelude to the important day to come.
+This event is organised solely by the Ale Tasters.
 By invitation only.

 The Bellman will sound the Constable’s horn from the Town Hall balcony.
 All Commoners will be summoned by the bell and proclamation to attend the Hocktide Court.